ibejalon/Terraform_Projects/Jenkins-install-automated/Readme.md

-## Jenkins automation installation
+## Jenkins installation

-There are different ways to install Software on Terraform such as through Ansible, Chef or puppet.

-In this case, I used Provisioner to do the following:
+ I have automated Jenkins automation by doing the following:

 * Declare AWS Key pair resources, keyname and Public key
 * Define resources in instance